-A total score of at least 570 on the TOEFL or the equivalent score of 230 on the computer version, or 88 on the Internetbased version, with no less than 55 on the paper version or 20 on the computer version or 18 on the Internet-based version in each of the three subtest scores (listening, structure/writing, and reading) that comprise the total score must be earned for the applicant to be eligible for consideration for admission.
+A total score of at least 570 on the TOEFL or the equivalent score of 230 on the computer version, or 88 on the Internetbased version, with no less than 55 on the paper version or 20 on the computer version or 18 on the Internet-based version in each of the four subtest scores (reading, listening, speaking, and writing) that comprise the total score must be earned for the applicant to be eligible for consideration for admission.
 An official report of these scores must be received by the College of Health Related Professions prior to the date(s) on which admission decisions are made for the program(s) to which the applicant has applied.
 To obtain the Bulletin of Information to register to take the TOEFL, write directly to: The Education Testing Service, PO Box 6151, Princeton, New Jersey 08541-6151.
 The applicant should indicate on his/her application for the examination that results should be sent to institution code number #R6901-3.

-2011-2012 APPLICATION DEADLINES
+2012-2013 APPLICATION DEADLINES

-Program Maximum % To Be Selected Early Early Consideration Deadline Application Deadline Audiology (Au.D.)
-Not Applicable Contact Department February 1, 2011 Clinical Nutrition (M.S.
+Program Maximum % to be Selected Early Early Consideration Deadline Application Deadline Audiology (Au.D.)
+Not Applicable Contact Department February 1, 2012 Clinical Nutrition (M.S.
 Clinical Nutrition) Not Applicable Not Applicable Contact Graduate Office Communication Sciences and Disorders (Ph.D.)
-Not Applicable Not Applicable Contact Department Cytotechnology Variable Variable May 15, 2011 Dental Hygiene Not Applicable Not Applicable March 1, 2011 Diagnostic Medical Sonography Not Applicable Not Applicable March 1, 2011 Dietetic Internship Not Applicable Not Applicable February 14, 2011 EMS-EMT (Fall, Spring, and Summer Semesters) Variable Not Applicable Contact Department EMS-Paramedic (Fall Entry) Variable March 31, 2011 June 15, 2011 EMS-Paramedic (Spring Entry and Fast Track) Variable October 1, 2011 December 1, 2011 Genetic Counseling Not Applicable Not Applicable February 15, 2011 Health Information Management Not Applicable Not Applicable July 1 for fall admission December 1 for spring admission Medical Dosimetry Not Applicable Not Applicable April 1, 2011 Medical Technology Variable March 1, 2011 May 15, 2011 Nuclear Medicine Advanced Associate Not Applicable Not Applicable Contact Department Nuclear Medicine Imaging Sciences Not Applicable Not Applicable March 1, 2011 Ophthalmic Medical Technology Variable April 15, 2011 May 15, 2011 Radiation Therapy Variable Not Applicable March 1, 2011 Radiologic Imaging Sciences 80% January 31, 2011 March 1, 2011 Radiologist Assistant Not Applicable Not Applicable Contact Department Respiratory Care Therapist-B.S., Little Rock, Texarkana, and Batesville Variable Variable May 15, 2011 Speech-Language Pathology (M.SCommunication Disorders) Variable Contact Department February 15, 2011 Surgical Technology Variable Variable May 15, 2011
+Not Applicable Not Applicable Contact Department Cytotechnology Variable March 1, 2012 May 15, 2012 Dental Hygiene Not Applicable Not Applicable March 1, 2012 Diagnostic Medical Sonography Not Applicable Not Applicable March 1, 2012 Dietetic Internship Not Applicable Not Applicable February 14, 2012 EMS-EMT (Fall, Spring, and Summer Semester) Variable Not Applicable Fall July 30, 2012 Spring December 1, 2012 Summer May 20, 2012 EMS-Paramedic (Fall Entry) Variable March 31, 2012 June 15, 2012 EMS-Paramedic (Spring Entry) Variable October 1, 2012 December 1, 2012 Genetic Counseling Not Applicable Not Applicable February 15, 2012 Health Information Management Not Applicable Not Applicable Fall July 1, 2012 Spring December 1, 2012 Medical Dosimetry Not Applicable Not Applicable May 1, 2012 Medical Technology Variable March 1, 2012 May 15, 2012 Nuclear Medicine Advanced Associate Not Applicable Not Applicable Fall June 1, 2012 Spring November 1, 2012 Summer March 1, 2012 Nuclear Medicine Imaging Sciences Not Applicable Not Applicable March 1, 2012 Ophthalmic Medical Technology Variable April 15, 2012 May 15, 2012 Radiation Therapy Variable Not Applicable March 1, 2012 Radiologic Imaging Sciences 80% January 31, 2011 March 1, 2012 Radiologist Assistant Not Applicable Not Applicable Fall June 1, 2012 Spring November 1, 2012 Summer March 1, 2012 Respiratory Care Therapist-B.S., Little Rock, Texarkana, and Batesville Variable Variable May 15, 2012 Speech-Language Pathology (M.SCommunication Disorders) Variable Contact Department February 15, 2012 Surgical Technology Variable Variable May 15, 2012 • •

-^{}Applications must be post-marked no later than the application deadline.
+^{}Application must be post-marked no later than the application deadline.